 General Manager for 6 years in a construction company in Grenada comprising an average of 200 employees, he developed a private island to the highest European standards.
 This gave him experience in the management and construction fields, as well as in the use of many related technologies (electricity, telecommunications, and transportation).
 He then continued to manage many assets and investments made under the Cohen Group.
 Mr. Cohen was first nominated to the Company Board on February 28th, 2014.
 He supervised the development of the Nampala mine and was Chief Executive Officer of the Company from February 7, 2019 to April 10, 2023.
-He has been President of the Company since April 11, 2023.
+He then held the position of President of the Company from April 11, 2023 to September 21, 2023, the date on which the Company announced management changes.

-COMMON SHARES OPTIONS TO PURCHASE COMMON SHARES 21,327,800 1,000,000
+COMMON SHARES OPTIONS TO PURCHASE COMMON SHARES 2,132,780 100,000